CLRM1/CLRM1/README.md

 Hello!
-I am a software engineering student at the Turing School of Software and Design.
+I am a software developer and technical product manager.